icshwi/e3/README.md

 e3 (master)$ bash e3.bash -c load
 ```

-If one see the clean ioc shell prompt, e3 is ready to use.
+If you see the clean ioc shell prompt, e3 is ready to use.
 Please exit this test ioc.

 ### Enable e3 in only current terminal

-Technically, one can have multiple e3 and community EPICS environment in a single host.
-To enable e3, please do the following command:
+Technically, one can have multiple e3 and community EPICS environments in a single host.
+To enable e3, please use the following command:

 ```
 e3 (master)$ source tools/setenv
 ```
-The above environment file will be generated automatically through building procedure.
+The above environment file will be generated automatically by the building procedure.

-Since then, one can run the example ioc through
+After this, you can run the example ioc through

 ```
 e3 (master)$  iocsh.bash cmds/iocStats.cmd